OmerHerera/nodejs-newbies/README.md

 ![Alt text](nodejsLogo.jpeg)

 ###**What is Node.js**
-Node.js is a event-driven programming, Javascript in server side.
+Node.js is an event-driven programming, Javascript in server side.
 What?
 Where?
 Event what?
 These where my first reactions when I start reading about Node.js and trying to learn about it.
 For all these questions I decided to write a small tutorial/post about Node.js for the web developers/ developers that want to start using Node.js and want a easy landing.